radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 Sample high level flow:

 Let us consider a bicep definition of application which has a container and a SQL Server DB.
-The container has the ability to query the SQL Server DB.
+The container code queries the SQL Server DB.

 1. Request to deploy comes from cli to UCP
 2. UCP sends the deploy request to Deployment Engine
-3. UCP gets container creation request from Deployment Engine
-4. UCP forwards the request to create container to Applications RP
+3. UCP gets container creation request from Deployment Engine and forwards it to Applications RP
-5. As part of creation, Applications RP creates the below entities and stores information about them in its datastore:
+4. As part of container creation, Applications RP creates the below entities and stores information about them in its datastore:
    1. Kubernetes deployment object responsible  managing for the pods of this container
    2. Kubernetes service account which provides identity for the pod
    3. Kubernetes role which defines the accesses this pod can have
    4. Kubernetes role binding which binds the role to the service account
-   5. Kubernetes service if the container has ports. since the pod has to communicates with an azure resource (sqlserver), Applications RP also creates a managed identity, assigns appropriate roles so that it can query the DB.
+   5. Kubernetes service if the container has ports.
+   Since the pod has to communicates with an azure resource (SQLServer DB), Applications RP also creates a managed identity, assigns appropriate roles so that it can query the DB.
 It is able to do this since it has access to user's Azure credentials.
-6. UCP gets SQL Server DB creation request from Deployment Engine
+5. UCP gets SQL Server DB creation request from Deployment Engine
-7. UCP forwards the request to create SQL server DB to Applications RP
+6. UCP forwards the request to create SQL server DB to Applications RP
-8. Applications RP communicates with OCI registry, downloads the bicep recipe for creating SQLServer DB.
+7. Applications RP communicates with OCI registry, downloads the bicep recipe for creating SQLServer DB.
-9. RP then sends a request to UCP for deploying the bicep recipe and also stores information about it in its datastore.
+8. RP then sends a request to UCP for deploying the bicep recipe and also stores information about it in its datastore.
-10. UCP requests DE to deploy the SQL Server DB.
+9. UCP requests DE to deploy the SQL Server DB.

 Below is a high level overview of various key subcomponents in Applications RP